MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

 ## Updating Your Manifest

 Your manifest needs to be updated to include your client id and scopes.
-In a Chrome App, this is done in manifest.json as follows:
+In a Chrome App, this is done in **manifest.json** as follows:

     "oauth2": {
-      "client_id": "YOUR_IOS_CLIENT_ID",
+      "client_id": "YOUR_CHROME_CLIENT_ID",
       "scopes": [
         "SCOPE_1",
         "SCOPE_2",
         "SCOPE_3"
       ]
     },

+Additionally, for each other platform (including web, if you'd like to support Android authentication without Google Play Services), add a section to **manifest.mobile.json** containing the appropriate client ID.
+For example:

+    "android": {
+      "client_id": "YOUR_ANDROID_CLIENT_ID"
+    },
+    "ios": {
+      "client_id": "YOUR_IOS_CLIENT_ID"
+    },
+    "web": {
+      "client_id": "YOUR_WEB_CLIENT_ID"
+    }

+This will clobber the client ID in **manifest.json** according to the platform.

+**Note:** You do not need to specify your client ID for Android, but may want to for completeness. :)

 When using this plugin outside the context of a Chrome App, this information must be provided using `chrome.runtime.setManifest`: